EdvinasVir/schroeder_reverberator_juce/README.md

 Known bugs:
 1. 'Clear' does not clear buffer properly
-2. After loading a plugin, an impulse appears on a signal which results in a pop
+2. After loading a plugin, a quick 'pop' can be heard